 Originally built in 1796 for John Lamont, chief of the Clan Lamont the Robert Adam inspired house is now one of the New Town’s most popular visitor attractions, today administered by the National Trust for Scotland.

 Next door is Bute House the official residence of the First Minister of Scotland.

 Charlotte Square Gardens

-On the west side of the square are Charlotte Square Gardens dominated by a statue of Prince Albert on horseback.
+On the west side of the square is Charlotte Square Gardens, dominated by a statue of Prince Albert on horseback.
 Rising behind it is the dome of West Register House, originally a Robert Adam designed church now used by the National Records of Scotland to hold court, government and business records.

 If you’re visiting in August the gardens come alive when the marquees of the Edinburgh International Book Festival go up.

 St Andrews Square, at the opposite end of George Street from Charlotte Square, is another space to just sit and watch people go by.
 Dominated by the towering monument to Henry Dundas, 1st Viscount Melville it’s popular with office workers grabbing a sandwich and a coffee at lunchtime.

 General Register House